NDA INFORMATION

 • If you are bringing a human rights claim against your employer.
 Provincial Human Rights Commissions use template NDAs in settlement agreements.

 • If you begin a new job.
-This may be because you will have access to commercially sensitive information (“trade secrets” e.g. a company invention or innovation that has commercial value for the company; or the new policies of a political party; or the new play strategies of a sports team; or have access to private confidential client information).
+This may be because you will have access to commercially sensitive information (“trade secrets” e.g. a company invention or innovation that has commercial value for the company; or have access to private confidential client information).
 Our campaign does not challenge or change this original use of NDAs.
-However, we are also seeing NDAs on hiring (“pre-hiring” or “pre-emptive” NDAs) which commit the new hire to making no complaints about any workplace misconduct.
+However, we are also seeing NDAs on hiring (“pre-hiring” or “pre-emptive” NDAs) which commit the new hire to making no complaints about any workplace misconduct that may occur in the future.
 For example, promising not to make a complaint about sexual harassment in the future, or racism, or other discrimination or harassment.
-This was not the purpose of NDAs and our campaign and legislation would ban these kinds of restrictions.
 US federal law has already banned pre-hiring NDAs for sexual harassment

 • If you sue for product or service defects e.g. a product or service you bought, or a home you are having built.
-Many resolutions to these types of disputes now require an NDA so that the company does not receive bad publicity.
+Many companies now require you sign an NDA (and usually a non-disparagement clause) before they will refund or replace a faulty product.
+This is to avoid bad publicity about defective products and effectively negates any consumer rights you have

 • If you make a complaint about professional services you contracted for, for example financial advice, or travel / vacation services.
-In some cases, these NDAs claim to prevent access to the regulator
+You will sometimes be asked to sign a (“pre-emptive”) NDA at the beginning of the service relationship; or if you do not and make a complaint, you will be asked to sign one then.
+In some cases, these NDAs block your right to access to the services regulator

 • If you sue for accident or injury e.g. you were injured as a result of the other side’s negligence